 The following pamphlets are now available to be downloaded in the Rich Text Format (RTF) and/or PDF format:

-Peace groups in Ireland through the years: A listing of Irish peace groups and brief resource materials (INNATE, 2022)
+Peace groups in Ireland through the years: A listing of Irish peace groups and brief resource materials (INNATE, first edition 2022 and updates)

 This is a 15-page chronological listing of around sixty peace groups in Ireland since the 19th century.
 It includes groups who have worked for peace in Northern Ireland as well as those concerned with international peace issues.
 It lists links and resources for those wanting to follow up the story of particular groups but is intended as a ‘signpost document’, i.e. directing those interested to where they can find out more.